mwchen25/cse15l-lab-reports/lab-report-5-week-10.md

 ![577 bug](./5-2-bug.png)

-The bug in the given implementation that causes this erronerous output is the fact that this implementation does not check if a potential link is an image, i.e. the ```[``` character is preceded by the character ```!```.
+The bug in the given implementation that causes this erronerous output is the fact that this implementation does not check if a potential link is an image, i.e. the ```[``` character is preceded by the character ```!```; such a check should be added around where the yellow highlight appears in the image.
 Since this implementation does not check for this, its output for this file is incorrect while my own implementation is correct.